The Opt-Out Sequence-When to Hold and When to Let Go

 Safety Intervention teaches us to consider the risk of doing something and the risk of doing nothing.
 Trauma should always be a consideration when weighing up the risks and staff teams should always decide to use the least restrictive option by being trauma responsive.

 A common misconception related to holding an individual is that the person needs to be “calm” and still in order for the staff team to let go.
 Although the person being calm might be an ideal outcome, this may not always be possible immediately and should not be a requirement for letting go of someone.

 There will typically be movement during an intervention, movement is not always a sign of aggression, but can be misinterpreted due to staff anxiety.
 Sudden movement could also be a warning sign of distress and the individual wanting the staff team to leave them.
 What is the person communicating via their movement?
 Orienting yourself to why they are moving could be a key detail.

 Although a staff member may find it safer to continue to hold for their own safety if there is lots of movement, why not try letting go if it is possible?
 The team could always re-engage in a hold if there is a continued significant risk of harm.
 However, letting go could be the fastest and safest way of achieving tension reduction.

-, work with the individual and the staff team in investigating future alternatives to holding and negotiate future approaches, expectations and behaviour.
+Following a restrictive intervention, work with the individual and the staff team in investigating future alternatives to holding and negotiate future approaches, expectations and behaviour.
 The process of re-establishing positive communication through therapeutic rapport with all involved will support any future interventions.

-Being proactive and recognising behaviours at the anxiety and defensive levels can reduce the use of restrictive practices, supporting Care, Welfare, Safety and Security
+Being proactive and recognising behaviours at the anxiety and defensive levels can reduce the use of restrictive practices, supporting Care, Welfare, Safety and Security for all.

 Violence and aggression: short-term management in mental health, health and community settings